 Expression of mutant genes or treatment of cells with exogenous compounds can alter protein expression.
 Moreover, activation of cell stress can also alter protein expression.
 The constitutively expressed, nuclear localized red fluorescent protein can serve as an indicator of changes in overall protein expression.
 The green stress-induced fluorescence can be compared to the red fluorescence to normalize for changes in overall protein expression.
 However, as many compounds or mutations can alter cellular expression levels over different time frames it is important to explore changes in protein expression and cell stress activation over a range of time frames.

 Plate Reader Analysis

-When analyzing the cell stress sensor on a standard fluorescence plate reader either green fluorescence intensity or green/red ratio fluorescence can be used to determine cellular stress (Figure 2D).
+When analyzing the cell stress sensor on a standard fluorescence plate reader; either green/red ratio fluorescence, or green-only fluorescence intensity can be used to determine cellular stress (Fig. 2).